Home / Recipes / Dinner / Cowboy Cornbread Casserole

 See recipe card for full information on ingredients and quantities.

-How to make Cowboy Cornbread Casserole
+How to Make Cornbread Casserole

 1. Brown the ground beef in a large skillet and remove any grease that has rendered.
 Add a can of kidney beans and corn that have been drained.
 Stir to combine.